OKC Nightlife by District

 Oklahoma City's legendary jazz neighborhood is located just across the Walnut Street Bridge from Bricktown.
 Mainly a residential area now for young urbanites, the district still boasts great nighttime options.
-Pop over to Slaughter's Hall for live jazz every Tuesday night and a great selection of local beers.
 Depending on the weather, the fire pit and patio at Deep Deuce Grill is a favorite gathering spot for young professionals.